Thank you to everyone who provided feedback on the Public Realm Framework.

 Public realm that is supported by a responsive, innovative and engaged Council that has the trust of our community through demonstrated best practice governance, is financially sustainable, and advocates on community priorities and aspirations.

-The drivers are key considerations embedded into the Strategy that influence the public realm:
+The drivers are key considerations embedded into the Framework that influence the public realm:

 Council is committed to assist to promote, protect and preserve their identity and culture, and supports the rights of the Wurundjeri Woi-wurrung people, the Traditional Custodians of this land, to provide advice and participate in Council planning and decision making.

-The Public Realm Strategy works to support community members of all genders.
+The Public Realm Framework supports community members of all genders.
 To promote gender equality through gender-sensitive design in public spaces and implement safe, accessible, functional and inclusive public spaces that create a sense of place in Banyule.

 Universal Design considers the diverse needs of our community.
 It recognises our older population, caregivers with prams, those who rely on shopping trolleys, culturally and linguistically diverse individuals and our spaces that accommodate a multitude of people.